You may run into a LogonUI.exe error at the login screen of Windows. Many reasons can cause this error.

 #2: Right-click on FastAccess or any other security software and choose Uninstall.

 #3: Follow the computer’s instructions and finish the uninstall process.

-Now, restart your computer system to exit from Safe Mode and check whether the LogonUI.exe error persists.
-Some Windows users have also complained that LogonUI Exe error might also be related to PIN login.
+Restart your computer system to exit Safe Mode and check whether the LogonUI.exe error persists.
+Some Windows users have complained that the LogonUI.exe error might also be related to PIN login.